nekomimi-daimao/PUN2Rx/README.md

 Convert [PUN 2](https://www.photonengine.com/en-US/pun)'s callback to [UniRx](https://github.com/neuecc/UniRx)'s Operator.

 ## Descriotion
 *Photon Unity Networking 2* has many callbacks.
-Using PUN2Rx, You can handle them very easily.
-You don't need to inherit and implement photon in your class.
+Since each event is not independent, it needs to be handled in order.
+By treating it as an operator of UniRx, Using PUN2Rx, handling of the event becomes easy.

+Also, in order to receive PUN 2 's event callback you need to inherit MonoBehaviourPunCallbacks or inherit each interface.
+You can freely change the base class by using PUN2Rx.

 PUN2Rx classified them into two types - OnNext only, OnError only.
+Most importantly, the normal event operator notifies OnNext only and the error operator notifies OnError only.
+With this, it is possible to handle normal events and errors with one Subscribe.
 See XMLdoc or [table](#operators).

 *WARN: Task isn't supported yet.*